r-devel/r-dev-env/docs/tutorials/building_r.md

 #### 1. Environment variables

-  storing the source code.
+- We have environment variables defining paths to directories for building R and storing the source code.
 - `TOP_SRCDIR` defines the source directory: `/workspaces/r-dev-env/svn/r-devel`
 - The environment variables are set in the codespace image and are available when the codespace starts.